 Before you can cook the sushi rice, you need to prepare and gather your kitchen utensils and additional ingredients.

-If you don’t use sushi rice, it will be too mushy, too fluffy, or the shape and texture can be hard to work with.
+If you don’t use sushi rice, it’ll be too mushy or too fluffy.
+Or the shape and texture can be hard to work with.

 Sushi rice recipe (without rice cooker)